-If you’ve got blurred vision caused by cataracts, it could be time to consider looking into cataract surgery.
+If you’ve got blurred vision caused by cataracts, it could be time to consider looking into cataract surgery, offered at laser eye surgery perth.
 Basically, this involves removing the damaged lenses of your eyes and replacing them with artificial ones, and therefore improving your overall vision.

 However, recovering from cataract surgery can take some time.
 It’s therefore important to think about the things you can do to speed up your recovery and reduce the risk of ongoing complications.